ghollingworth/timelapse/README.md

 python3 app.py
 ```

-The web interface will be available at http://localhost:5000
+The web interface will be available at http://localhost/ (served by Apache with mod_wsgi)

 ## License